psu13/mutable-states/content/BLT.md

 **Rule 4: Iceberg**

 There is not much to say about this rule.
 What you want from the lettuce is a nice wet crunch.
 This is not the place for the the artisanal bitter salad greens that will just fall out of the sandwich when you bite into them.
-It's about some contrasting texture to go along with the tomato and a bit of bland to contrast with all the salt coming from everywhere else.
+It's about some contrasting texture to go along with the tomato and a bit of bland to contrast with all the salt and acid coming from everywhere else.
 Iceberg is perfect.
 It's always been the perfect sandwich green.
 Just go get some.

 **Rule 5: A Bit of Mayo**